 For more viewing comfort, the unit has foldable eyecups.
 The 10×50 weighs 29.6 oz. which makes it trouble-free to carry and portable.

 The device’s InstaFocus feature is a patented single-touch system that assists in maintaining the viewed object in crisp focus.
 I personally prefer a central focus wheel, but this InstaFocus feature works easy enough and one will get used to it quickly.

 Tripod adaptability is certainly an advantage in binoculars with high magnification.

 Apart from those features, one of the great benefits of buying this particular model is the fact that you are purchasing something from a known, trusted brand in optics.
-It has a lifetime warranty which shows customers that the company has the utmost trust in their products.
+It has a lifetime warranty which shows customers that the company has the utmost trust in its products.

 One of the setbacks of the unit is the way it handles weather conditions.
-While it is obviously made from quality materials, the Bushnell Powerview 10×50 wide angle binocular is not O-ring sealed, so it is not really waterproof.
+While it is obviously made from quality materials, the Bushnell Powerview 10×50 wide-angle binocular is not O-ring sealed, so it is not really waterproof.
 Because it lacks that crucial aspect, it will not be able to withstand harsh weather and in extreme temperature fluctuations, the instrument could be prone to internal fogging.

 So if you are out a lot in tough conditions, frequent rains, or expose the binoculars to rapid temperature changes you would not want to miss the advantages of water and fog-proof binoculars.